jan-kreischer/UZH_ML4NLP/Project-05/README.md

 **1.3 Are there differences between f1-micro and f1-macro score?
 If so, why?**
 There are big differences between micro and macro f1.
+The macro f1 metric is computed by independently computing the f1 score for each class/ label seperately and then taking the average
+(In this case all classes are weighted equally).
+The micro f1 is computed by weighting the f1 score of every class by the number of samples supporting this class
+(In this case the weight of a class is poportional to its number of samples).

 **1.4 How large is the performance gap between 1’000 and 3’000 sentences for finetuning?**
 There is a performance gap between a BERT model being fine tuned on 1000 and 3000 sentences of ≈3\% micro F1 and ≈12\% macro F1.
+This performance difference is quite significant.
+Therefore more fine tuning sampels certainly improved the performance.

 **1.5 Is it better to freeze or not to freeze the embeddings?**
-Since the performance of the model being trained on 3000 sentences with not frozen embeddings exceeds the performance of the reference model, it is better to not freeze the embeddings.
+Since the performance of the model being trained on 3000 sentences with non frozen embeddings exceeds the performance of the reference model, it is better to not freeze the embeddings.
+We dont know if this always holds true.

 ## Part 2 - Resource Limited Competition: Sentiment Analysis